Inequality in the Age of Pseudonymity: Characterizing Sybil-Proof Measures

 \subsection{Completing the Characterization}

 To break away from the degenerate structure imposed by \cref{res:FamilyConstant}, we turn back to \cref{res:SybilAggregation}.
 By following the technique applied in that result's proof to its logical conclusion, one can view any Sybil-proof measure as essentially a function which, given a wealth distribution vector, collates it into a single scalar value: its total wealth.
-We formalize this intuition in \cref{def:MeasureSum,res:FamilySum}. \begin{definition}[Sum Dependence] A measure $\inequality$ is sum-dependent \gls{iff} for any distributions $x, y$ where $x = \left(x_1, \dots, x_{k_1} \right) \in \mathbb{R}_{\ge 0}^{k_1}$, $y = \left(y_1, \dots, y_{k_2} \right) \in \mathbb{R}_{\ge 0}^{k_2}$ and $k_1, k_2 \in \mathbb{N}$, then:

-\end{definition} Of note is that any measure satisfying \cref{def:MeasureSum} treats any wealth distribution as if it corresponds to a collusion by the grand coalition of all actors.
-Moreover, this is a form of ``perfect'' coordination, akin to a world in which all identities are controlled by one actor. \begin{restatable}{corollary}{resFamilySum} A measure is Sybil-proof \gls{iff} it is sum-dependent.
-Any such measure is symmetric and satisfies the weak transfer principle.
-If the measure is scale independent or population insensitive, it is necessarily a member of the constant measure family. \end{restatable} This is proven by applying \cref{res:SybilAggregation,res:FamilyConstant}.
+We formalize this intuition in \cref{def:MeasureSum,res:FamilySum}. \begin{definition}[Sum Dependence] Measure $\inequality$ is \emph{sum-dependent} \gls{iff} for any distributions $x, y$ where $x = \left(x_1, \dots, x_{k_1} \right) \in \mathbb{R}_{\ge 0}^{k_1}$, $y = \left(y_1, \dots, y_{k_2} \right) \in \mathbb{R}_{\ge 0}^{k_2}$ and $k_1, k_2 \in \mathbb{N}$: $ \inequality \left( x \right) = \inequality \left( y \right) \Leftrightarrow \sum_{i \in \left[k_1\right]} x_i = \sum_{j \in \left[k_2\right]} y_j . $ \end{definition} Notably, measures satisfying \cref{def:MeasureSum} treat any distribution as if it originates from a collusion by the grand coalition of all actors.
+This is a form of ``perfect'' coordination, akin to a world where all identities belong to one actor. \begin{restatable}{corollary}{resFamilySum} A measure is Sybil-proof \gls{iff} it is sum-dependent.
+Such measures are symmetric and satisfy the weak transfer principle, and those which are scale independent or population insensitive are constant measures. \end{restatable} This is proven by applying \cref{res:SybilAggregation,res:FamilyConstant}.